Congregation Kolot Chayeinu

 Congregation Kolot Chayeinu (קולות חיינו) is a progressive unaffiliated Jewish congregation, that worships in Gethsemane Church, at 1012 8th Avenue, Park Slope, Brooklyn, New York City, New York, United States.

 History

 Rabbi Ellen Lippmann established Kolot Chayeinu, a progressive Jewish synagogue in Brooklyn in 1993, initially as a small group of people that met around her dining room table.
-Over the years it has grown to have its own space and staff, including an ordained cantor; 300+ members, and a Children's Learning Program.
+Over the years it has grown to have its own space and staff, including a rabbi and cantor (both ordained), 300+ members, and a Children's Learning Program.